-Nuns and Sisters- This is a big category for girl saints!
+This is a big category for girl saints!
 I have directions posted here for putting together a simple no-sew nun costume.
-There are so many great saints to choose from!
+Start with the basic robes or dress, then add different accessories to create different Saints.

 - Mother Teresa- find directions for putting together a super easy, no-sew Mother Teresa costume here using blue painter’s tape for the stripes!